What is a general election?

 What is the 'wash-up' period?

-The 'wash-up' period refers to the last few days of a Parliament, after the election has been announced but before dissolution.
-All the unfinished business of the session must be dealt with swiftly and the Government seeks the co-operation of the Opposition in passing legislation that is still in progress.
+The 'wash-up' period refers to the last few days of a Parliament, before dissolution.
+All the unfinished business of the session must be dealt with and the Government seeks the co-operation of the Opposition in passing legislation that is still in progress.
 Some Bills might be lost, others might be progressed quickly but in a much-shortened form.

 When does my current MP stop being an MP?

-What if my MP is still helping me with a problem when an election is called?
+What if my MP is still helping me with a problem when Parliament is dissolved?

-Although MPs are under no obligation to continue helping their constituents after the end of a Parliament, and must not try to do so in an official capacity, in practice most MPs will continue some urgent constituency work in the dissolution period.
-Most will try to ensure constituents' cases are handed on if they are retiring or they lose their seat at the election.
+Although MPs are under no obligation to continue helping their constituents after the end of a Parliament, and must not try to do so in an official capacity, in practice most MPs will continue some urgent constituency work in the pre-election period.

 Can I contact my MP after Parliament has been dissolved?

-Officially no one has an MP from dissolution until the result of the election is known (about three weeks later).
+Officially no one has an MP from dissolution until the result of the election is known.
 MPs who are hoping to be re-elected will often keep in touch with their former constituents, although they cannot do this in any official capacity.
 Members who are not standing for re-election are not able to honour commitments made to their constituents when they were an MP.

 Can my MP stand for election to Parliament again?

 Where can I find the results of previous general elections?